lukechampine/us/cmd/user/README.md

 This forces `user` to download the file in-order.
 Be aware that this restricts the parallelism of the download algorithm, and thus may result in slower speeds.

+---

+**WARNING:** `user` requires exclusive access to your contract files.
+That is, you generally can't run two instances of `user` at the same time, because they will both attempt to modify the same contract file.
+To avoid this problem, you must either use a synchronization mechanism (such as a lockfile) to serialize access to contracts, or ensure that each instance of `user` accesses a different set of contracts.
+Remember, `user` is intended to be a user-facing tool; if your intent is to build more complex apps, then importing the `us` packages directly is the recommended approach.